How Do Bees Make Honey? Step-by-Step from Nectar to Capped Honey

 Honey and the seasons – nectar flows in the UK

 In the UK, the type of honey produced changes through the year as different plants come into flower.
-The exact pattern will depend on your local forage, altitude and weather, but broadly:
+The exact pattern will depend on your local forage, altitude and weather, but the broad seasonal pattern is fairly consistent.
+If you want to understand when honey flow begins, when supers are usually added and how forage changes from spring to autumn, the month-by-month apiary calendar is worth reading alongside this page.

 Some honeys, such as those from oilseed rape, crystallise very quickly due to their sugar composition.
 Others, like many summer wildflower honeys, may remain liquid for longer.
 Both are normal and simply reflect the plants available in your area.
-You can support local nectar sources by making your garden more bee-friendly – see Bee Gardening.
+If you want to grow or protect plants that support nectar flow through the season, the bee gardening guide is a useful next read for both beekeepers and gardeners.

 Nectar vs honey vs sugar syrup